From dinosaurs to planets

 Hop on our New York Tour Bus to get there

 You can find the American Museum of Natural History in the heart of Manhattan, across from Central Park.
 The best way to get there is to hop on and hop off one of our New York Bus Tours.
-And don’t forget, you can save time by buying your ticket to the American Museum of Natural History here, when you buy your Big Bus ticket.

 Other interesting facts about the American Museum of Natural History